Annex N: Guide for Referral Authorities

 36. Upon completion of a review of the file and the referral letter, referral documents are to be forwarded to DMP at the following address:

-Information: DMP Mailing Address
+Alert: DMP Mailing Address

 Director of Military Prosecutions